vidbina/vidbina.github.io/_posts/2014-1-19-flight-routes.markdown

  - GORLO 3V (from runway 36L)
  - GORLO 1Z (from runway 36L)

 In total there are five ways to start a GORLO departure.
+Any one following a GORLO departure instruction from its designated take-off runway should end up heading the same direction eventually.

 I chose to take a look at GORLO 2N (runway 9) and got the following take-off route description: